microsoftarchive/wlist/README.md

 2. Allow shell scripting of the API for integrations, especially with JSON tools like `jq`

 Comfort with dealing with JSON data structures is assumed.

+## Installation

+For now, clone this repository and then put `bin/wlist` on your path somehow.

 ## Requirements

 To use this tool, you’ll need the following: